VCRchitect/OneTrolla/README.md

    - Left = L3
    - Right = R3

- - Hold just C & Z for 4 seconds:
+ - Hold just C & Z for 3 seconds:
-   - toggle between the analog stick and DPad for the joystick on the nunchuck
+   - toggle between the analog stick and DPad mode

- - If C wasn't held during USB connection:
+-Set the toggle on the board to down:
     - Joystick = Right Analog Stick
     - Accelerometer = Left Analog Stick

- - If C was held during USB connection:
+-Set the toggle on the board to up:
     - Joystick = Left Analog Stick
     - Acclerometer = Right Analog Stick